 The Inter-Integrated Circuit (I2C, also IIC) module is able to be connected as slave to an external multi-master-serial-bus-system used to connect the TOE to an external master.
 The IIC protocol software is not part of the TOE.

-There is a further communication mode which is outlined in the confidential Security Target [9].
+There are further communication modes which are outlined in the confidential Security Target [9].

 Contactless interfaces